The Russian Arctic Convoy Project and Friends of the Devon and Cornwall Police Heritage Trust – two very significant historical collections

 Last year, John was invited to join RACP as a trustee and co-chairman – an invitation he was very honoured and delighted to accept.
 There are exciting plans to refurbish and extend the museum and to continue to organise an annual memorial on the shores of Loch Ewe.

-Back in the South West, where he lives, John is an honorary life member of the Friends of the South West Police Heritage Trust, which oversees a huge collection of police memorabilia from both the Devon and Cornwall Police and the police forces that existed prior to that in the two counties from the time police forces were formed in the early 1800s.
+Back in the South West, where he lives, John is an honorary life member of the Friends of the Devon and Cornwall Police Heritage Trust, which oversees a huge collection of police memorabilia from both the Devon and Cornwall Police and the police forces that existed prior to that in the two counties from the time police forces were formed in the early 1800s.

 This fascinating collection does not presently have a museum and has faced many critical challenges.